-30 by 30 is an international target related to natural capital that aims to conserve or protect 30% of the world's land and sea areas by 2030, and is positioned as one of the key measures in the post-Aichi targets of the Convention on Biological Diversity.
+30by30 is an international target related to natural capital that aims to conserve or protect 30% of the world's land and sea areas by 2030, and is positioned as one of the key measures in the Kunming-Montreal Global Biodiversity Framework adopted in December 2022.

-The 30 by 30 Alliance is an initiative by private companies, local governments, and organizations, with the Ministry of the Environment serving as the secretariat and the Keidanren Committee on Nature Conservation and other organizations as the proposers (organizers).
-Mitsui joined the 30 by 30 Alliance in March 2022, and will continue to contribute to biodiversity conservation through participation in discussions on system design and other matters.
+The 30 by30 Alliance is an initiative by private companies, local governments, and organizations, with the Ministry of the Environment serving as the secretariat and the Keidanren Committee on Nature Conservation and other organizations as the proposers (organizers).
+Mitsui joined the 30 by30 Alliance in March 2022, and will continue to contribute to biodiversity conservation through participation in discussions on system design and other matters.
+We participated in the Ministry of the Environment's 2022 trial process for the certification of Natural Symbiosis Sites (areas where biodiversity is being preserved), submitting Kiyotaki Forest in Kyoto, one of our company-owned forests, for certification.
+The forest was recognized for its consideration of biodiversity conservation from the perspective of preserving Kyoto's culture and directing operations towards natural forests, and was awarded the equivalent of a "Natural Symbiosis Site" certification.
+Through such tangible initiatives, we will continue to contribute to the 30 by30 initiative.